R is an interpreted computer language used primarily for statistical analysis.

 Non-parametric one-way ANOVA, where y

-is a dependent variable and a
+is a dependent

-is a categorical independent variable with ≥2 levels.
+is a categorical independent variable with

 A non-parametric Kruskal-Wallis test is used when data fail the assumption of normality, and are not amenable to transformation.
 It is still worthwhile to perform the usual normality testing to demonstrate this.